wise-team/steem-wise-core/CONTRIBUTING.md

 ## Community

 Feel free to talk with us on our #wise channel on steem.chat: https://steem.chat/channel/wise .
-You can also contact Jędrzej at jedrzejblew@gmail.com.
+You can also contact us at contact@wiseteam.io.